Ramen: Origin

-One theory says that ramen was introduced to Japan during the 1660s by the Chinese neo-Confucian scholar Zhu Shunsui who served as an advisor to Tokugawa Mitsukuni after he became a refugee in Japan to escape Manchu rule and Mitsukuni became the first Japanese person to eat ramen.
-Most historians reject this theory as a myth created by the Japanese to embellish the origins of ramen.
+One theory says that ramen was introduced to Japan during the 1660s by the neo-Confucian scholar Zhu Shunsui, who served as an advisor to Tokugawa Mitsukuni after he became a refugee in Japan to escape Manchu rule.
+Mitsukuni became the first Japanese person to eat ramen.
+However, the noodles Mitsukuni ate were a mixture of starch made from lotus root and wheat flour, which is different from chūkamen with kansui.

-According to historians, the more plausible theory is that ramen was introduced to Japan in the late 19th or early 20th centuries by Chinese immigrants living in Yokohama Chinatown.
+According to historians, the more plausible theory is that ramen was introduced to Japan in the late 19th century by Chinese immigrants living in Yokohama Chinatown.
+By 1884, Chinese noodle soups had grown popular in Yokohama, Kobe, Nagasaki, and Hakodate, however, this popularity was mostly concentrated among Chinese immigrants.
+The Chinese served a variety of noodle soup dishes and referred to them by their specific names, such as char siu tang mian (roast pork noodle soup) and rousi tang mian (sliced pork noodle soup).
+The Japanese referred to all these noodle soup dishes as Nankin soba ('Nanjing noodles').
+These noodle soups were particularly in high demand among Chinese students, who missed the cuisine of their homelands and found Japanese food bland in comparison.

+The Japanese government passed a law in 1899 allowing resident aliens to own businesses outside their designated settlements.
+This development, in addition to increased labor demands, led to a spread of Chinese immigrants throughout Japan.
 By 1900, restaurants serving Chinese cuisine from Guangzhou and Shanghai offered a simple dish of noodles, a few toppings, and a broth flavored with salt and pork bones.
-Many Chinese living in Japan also pulled portable food stalls, selling ramen and gyōza dumplings to workers.
+Many Chinese living in Japan also pulled portable food stalls, selling ramen.
 By the mid-1900s, these stalls used a type of a musical horn called a charumera (チャルメラ, from the Portuguese charamela) to advertise their presence, a practice some vendors still retain via a loudspeaker and a looped recording.
-By the early Shōwa period, ramen had become a popular dish when eating out.